 During the summer of 2016, seven more schools received facility improvements.
-A total of 43 schools have now received Bond work and these projects employ hundreds of workers from local companies.
+A total of 52 schools have now received Bond work and these projects employ hundreds of workers from local companies.

 Construction continues on the modernization of historic Franklin and Roosevelt high schools with the first new buildings opening at Roosevelt at the start of the 2016-17 school year.
 The innovative Faubion PK-8 replacement project is also well underway.
-Planning and design is well underway on Grant with construction set to begin in the summer of 2017.
-Master planning on Benson, Lincoln and Madison high schools is now complete and we thank the hundreds of community members, teachers, students and staff who are sharing their time and ideas to help PPS create robust 21st century schools.
+Planning and design are nearing completetion on Grant High School with construction set to begin in the summer of 2017.
+Master planning on Benson, Lincoln and Madison high schools is now complete and pps thanks the hundreds of community members, teachers, students and staff who shared their time and ideas to help create more robust 21st century schools.

 The Bond Accountability Committee communicates key information related to the bond to the School Board, public groups, organizations and stakeholders.